This 7 May 2018 video is called South Africa’s mining industry puts profits before people – NUM.

-This video from South Africa says about itself:
+Another video from South Africa used to say about itself:

 SHOCKING: Reportedly, Video of South African Police Shooting and Killing Some Striking Lonmin Miners